DJDanl/cpp-docs.pt-br/docs/atl/reference/iatlmemmgr-class.md

 ### <a name="parameters"></a>Parâmetros
  `riid`
- [in] A ID de uma interface no controle que está sendo solicitado.
+ [in] A ID de uma interface do controle que está sendo solicitado.

  `ppvObject`
  [out] O endereço de um ponteiro que receberá a interface especificada do controle criado.